Your privacy is extremely important to us so we want you to know exactly what kind of information we collect about you and how we use it.

 - Third-party companies whose products and services we sell, so they can better understand the profile of our customers who buy from or are interested in them.
 However, all the information we share will be collected and anonymised, so neither you nor any of your devices can be identified from it.

-- With social media companies such as Facebook and Twitter, to enable us to run targeted promotions for you on their platforms;
+- With social media companies such as Facebook and Twitter, and our advertising partners to enable us to run targeted promotions for you on their platforms;

 - Rewards companies which you have signed up to, in order for you to receive the rewards and benefits they offer when you shop with us.
 (They may keep this information)